ehrpg/qstar/docs/crisis.md

 ### Damage Reduction

-If a target wears Armor, all damage you deal is reduced by the target's Armor.
+If a target wears Armor, all damage you deal is reduced by the target's DR.
 Damage that's reduced by the Armor is dealt to the Armor's Durability instead.
 If the Armor's Durability reaches 0, it does not provide DR anymore.